Tonywuhk/realai.org/timing.md

 ---
 # Timing

-Given SI's potentially huge impact and its technological proximity to AGI, it is of paramount importantance to form rational expectations on the timing of AGI creation.
+In recent years there has been rapid [progress](http://realai.org/progress/) towards the creation of AGI, to the extent that [roadmaps](http://realai.org/roadmaps/) are under serious dicussion.
+Given SI's potentially huge impact and its technological proximity to AGI, it is of paramount importance to form rational expectations on timing.

 ## Survey Results